CVT Transmission Oil: A Comprehensive Guide

 Why CVT Fluid is Special

-CVT fluid is different from regular automatic transmission fluid (ATF) in several ways.
+CVT automatic transmission fluid is different from regular cvt fluid vs transmission fluid in several ways.
 One of the main differences lies in its composition.
 Regular ATF is designed for conventional automatic transmissions with fixed gears, while CVT fluid is specially formulated to work with the constantly changing gear ratios in a CVT.

-The primary role of CVT fluid is to provide lubrication for the transmission’s components, such as the pulleys and belt, which experience constant pressure and friction during operation.
+The primary role of CVT cleaner fluid is to provide lubrication for cvt transmission gearbox and transmission’s components, such as the pulleys and belt, which experience constant pressure and friction during operation.
 The fluid also helps to transfer power from the engine to the wheels by transmitting the necessary pressure for smooth operation.
 Additionally, CVT fluid is often enriched with friction modifiers that are crucial for the proper engagement of the transmission belt.
 These additives allow the belt to grip the pulleys without slipping, ensuring smooth shifting.

 Besides lubrication, CVT fluid also helps in heat dissipation, preventing the transmission from overheating.
 Since the CVT doesn’t have traditional gears, it’s more susceptible to heat build-up.
 Using the right fluid helps maintain the ideal operating temperature and extends the life of the transmission system.